ping-xiong/XingChuan-OnceHunamMap-Localization/README.md

 ### 3. Add New Language Translations

 Create a new file, copy all the contents of the **en.js** file into it, and you can start translating.

+## How to Test My Changes

+1. Click the blue button to the right of the Filter button
+2. Click Translation Test Tool
+3. Click SELECT button
+4. Choose your new translation file